uvanp-08/Tic-Tac-Toe-Web-Application/README.md

 # Tic-Tac-Toe Web Application

 A simple Tic-Tac-Toe game implemented using HTML, CSS, and JavaScript.
 This version allows two players to play against each other, keeps track of scores, and highlights the winning line.
+Done as part of web development internship at Prodigy Infotech.

 ## Features